IRS Form 1045 Instructions

 • After carryback

-If the instructions are the same for before and after carryback, you’ll simply find the instructions for each line, applicable to both ‘before carryback’ and ‘after carryback’ calculations.
+If the form instructions are the same for before and after carryback, you’ll simply find the instructions for each line, applicable to both ‘before carryback’ and ‘after carryback’ calculations.

 Follow the directions for each column.
 Start with the first column.
 If an NOL isn’t fully absorbed in a year to which it is carried, you’ll need to complete Schedule B to figure the amount to carry to the next carryback year.